MarveleE/Vibeviewer/README.md

 ### Notes
 - Currently developed and tested against **team accounts** only.
 Individual/free accounts are not yet verified — contributions for compatibility are welcome.
 - Thanks to the modular layered design, although Cursor is the present data source, other similar apps can be integrated by implementing the corresponding data-layer interfaces — PRs are welcome.
+- The app currently has no logo — designers are welcome to contribute one.

 > Brand and data sources are for demonstration.
 The UI never sees concrete networking implementations — only service protocols and default implementations are exposed.